 The quality of life issues a cancer patient faces are often complex.
 After surgeries and other treatments, patients may experience pain along with various other cancer-related side effects.
-At Cancer Treatment Centers of America® (CTCA) at Midwestern Regional Medical Center (Midwestern), a team of pain management physicians is dedicated to helping patients address these and other needs.
+At Cancer Treatment Centers of America® (CTCA) in Chicago, a team of pain management physicians is dedicated to helping patients address these and other needs.

-Leading the pain management team at Midwestern in Zion is Dr. Raed Rahman, Medical Director of Pain Management and Interventional Pain Medicine Physician.
+Leading the pain management team at our hospital in Suburban Chicago is Dr. Raed Rahman, Medical Director of Pain Management and Interventional Pain Medicine Physician.
 Dr. Rahman is board certified in anesthesiology, pain medicine, hospice and palliative medicine.
 He is dedicated to bringing relief to patients, especially those with acute or chronic pain, so they can lead a more active life.
-Like other pain management physicians at Midwestern, Dr. Rahman has performed numerous interventional pain management procedures, including implanting peripheral and spinal cord nerve stimulators and offering kyphoplasty, which surgically fills a damaged or collapsed vertebra.
+Like other pain management physicians at our Chicago hospital, Dr. Rahman has performed numerous interventional pain management procedures, including implanting peripheral and spinal cord nerve stimulators and offering kyphoplasty, which surgically fills a damaged or collapsed vertebra.
 Other options include nerve blocks, radiofrequency ablative procedures and pain pumps, known in the medical community as implanted infusion devices.